Federico Halbherr

-Federico's native city was on the left flank of the front line in the Battle of Vittorio Veneto, 1918.
-The Italians overran the entire area.
-Austrian military capability was in essence destroyed.
-Rovereto was awarded to Italy by the 1919 Treaty of Saint-Germain-en-Laye.
-Halbherr took no part in the war.
-By 1928, most of the Italian archaeologists were ardent fascists.
-Part of the platform was to restore Roman possessions to Italy, which appealed to the antiquarians.
-Halbherr served on a committee under Dino Grandi to oversee Italian archaeology.
-He was spared the necessity to wage all-out war on his former friends by dying of natural causes in 1930.
-His friends did not forget him.
-A monument to him stands at Hagia Triada.

 Biography

 Family background

 Federico (English Frederick) Halbherr was born into a prosperous family in Rovereto, then part of Austria, in the district of Trentino.
-The distant ancestors of the name were a Swiss family, goldsmiths by occupation, that had arrived in Trentino centuries ago, during its long period of being an independent kingdom.
+The distant ancestors of the name were a Swiss family, goldsmiths by occupation, who had arrived in Trentino centuries ago, during its long period of being an independent kingdom.
 Federico was the son of Giovanni Battista (English "John the Baptist") Halbherr and his second wife, Rosa (Fontana) Halbherr.
 Federico had an older half-brother, Bernardino, whose mother, Marietta (Giongo) Halbherr, had died of complications a few days after his birth.

 Education

 Federico attended the local schools in Rovereto for his primary and secondary education.
 He was known as being very bright, earning a "first class with eminence" in high school.
 First studying in Vienna with his friend and contemporary Paolo Orsi, he then moved to the University of Rome to become a student of Domenico Comparetti.